 Library services provided by Libraries NI include:

-- free membership and lending service including dvds, e-books and audio books
+- free lending service including books, dvds, e-books, e-magazines and newspapers, and audio books

 - free internet access and familiarisation training

 - special events for groups from pre-schoolers to the over sixties

 - access to information about government services and activities in the community

 There has also been ongoing significant capital investment in new library buildings to improve and modernise the public library service.

 These services, and others, are accessible at libraries located across the North and through Libraries NI's mobile service.
 More information is available on the Libraries NI website: